olivilchukwuemeka/olivilchukwuemeka/README.md

 This is Olivil Chukwuemeka

-I am a Data Analyst
+I am a Data Analyst/ financial advisor

 I love to clean, Tranform and Analyze Data for buisness insights